 The only other appliances that may be used in student rooms are electric coffee pots, popcorn poppers, small refrigerators (under four cubic feet), and microwaves.
-Students must use power strips with surge protectors instead of extension cords to protect the student's equipment three during power outages and for fire safety.
+Students must use power strips with surge protectors instead of extension cords to protect the student's equipment there during power outages and for fire safety.
 No more than two power surge strips may be used per room.

-Appliances such as electric frying pans, toasters, Coleman stoves, toaster ovens, irons, and any items with an exposed heating element are prohibited in the Residence Halls at all times.
-Space heaters and other heat-producing appliances are fire safety threats and prohibited in the halls at all times.
+Appliances such as electric frying pans, toasters, Coleman stoves, toaster ovens, irons, and any items with an exposed heating element are always prohibited in the Residence Halls.
+Space heaters and other heat-producing appliances are fire safety threats and always prohibited in the halls.